dscsnu/ping-stake-public/README.md

 - Higher win percentages give a higher chance of winning but smaller rewards.
 - Lower win percentages offer lower chances of winning but larger rewards.

-### Win Percentage and Reward:

-Players can choose from various win percentages with corresponding reward multipliers:
-- 50% win chance: 50% chance to double the bet.
-If you win, you earn 2x your bet.
-If you lose, you lose the entire bet.
-- 10% win chance: 10% chance to win 10x your bet.
-- 1% win chance: 1% chance to win 100x your bet.

 ### Winning Condition:

-The player with the highest final balance after 1000 rounds wins.
+The player with the highest final balance after 100 rounds wins.
-Each strategy competes by playing all 1000 rounds with the same starting conditions, and the final balances are compared.
+Each strategy competes by playing all 100 rounds with the same starting conditions, and the final balances are compared.

 ## Tutorial